 Create a year-round wildlife-friendly habitat by following our guidelines in How to Create a Wildlife-Friendly Habitat Garden.
 For more ideas, see:

 Once the dog days of summer hit, flower gardens generally start looking tired.
 Colors wash out, edges brown, blossoms become fewer in number.
 As you're planning next season's garden beds, learn how one pro gardener grows glorious, color-filled beds from June to September in Vibrant Blooming Plants for a Late Summer Garden.
 She discovered plants and strategies that deliver a brilliant show when the heat is really on!
-Check out How to Get Late-Summer Color in Your Garden, too.
+Check out How to Get Late-Summer Color in Your Garden for essential summer gardening tips.

 To keep your garden blooming into the fall, consider a few of the varieties in 7 Fall-Blooming Perennials and Stunning Fall-Bloomers.
 Note that spent blossoms on these summer-flowering perennials can be clipped to encourage blooming long into the fall.